jczarnowski/scannet_toolkit/README.md

 The `preprocess.py` script is WIP and resizes the images to 640x480 and convers pgm to png concurrently.

 ### Rendering
-** There's a bug in the shader rendering the normals, will fix it once we have time **

 The `render.py` script uses the trajectory and the scene PLY models to render completed depth maps and normals.
 Example usage:
 ```
 python render.py --data_dir <out_dir>